Computing Across America, Chapter 17

 I drifted in and out of sleep, rather enjoying the perverse high of my overheated brain (people pay good money on the street for much worse).
 The heater sounded like a tiny distant chain saw over the breathing of five close cats, and in my delirium I wove it all into music — The Fever Sonata for Chain Saw and Kittentinuo, opus 104.3.
 I giggled and told Gram about it, making no sense whatsoever.

 Then an erotic dream took me.
 I stirred at the sensation of soft hands caressing my face, of gentle fragrant breathing only inches from my ear.
 I lay on the floor in dizzy agitation as long, soft black hair fell against my neck, and imagined looking up into the depth of my new cousin’s eloquent eyes.
 Her lips were parted, moist; every detail of her face perfectly delicate yet cast into sharp relief by the fever.
-Gently sweatered breasts rose and fell on the periphery of my vision.
+Gently sweatered curves rose and fell on the periphery of my vision.
 I felt the heady warmth of her lap under my head.
 Ah, sweet cousin Sylphide… you do make a fine dream.

 I savored the fantasy, then began to wonder if my eyes were open or closed.
 I blinked to test them, and glanced around the room.
 There was Gram a mile away on the couch, watching with a look of deep kindness.
 Puzzlement must have crossed my face, for Sylphide gave me a reassuring smile, squeezed my shoulder, and said hello.